ngs-docs/angus/analyzing_nanopore_data.md

 -nanopore-raw ectocooler_subset.fastq
 ```

+This will take ~15 min.
+So, go ahead and grab some coffee!

-From the output files, you are interested in the ``ecto_subset.contigs.fasta`` file.
+After the assembly has finished, the output file you are interested is `ecto_subset.contigs.fasta`.
 Let's copy that file to the home directory:

 ```
 cd